nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/design-tips/locking-vs-permission-to-restrict-edit-access-to-a-document.md

 ### Pros

 *   Much more powerful than the lock feature.
-You can inherit permissions, choose exactly the needed permissions (not only Edit&nbsp;as with locking) for several users or groups of users on the same document.
+You can inherit permissions, choose exactly the needed permissions (not only Edit as with locking) for several users or groups of users on the same document.
 You can have some who can Read, others who can Edit...
 You can even apply custom permissions if needed.
 *   Available on every document by default.

 ### Cons